BinRoot/Haskell-Data-Analysis-Cookbook/README.md

 # Haskell-Data-Analysis-Cookbook
 This is the accompanying source code for [Haskell Data Analysis Cookbook](http://haskelldata.com).

+The latest source code is available on GitHub: https://github.com/BinRoot/Haskell-Data-Analysis-Cookbook

 # Summary
 ### [Chapter 1](/Ch01/README.md)